PrimaveraDeveloper/elevation/README.md

 Welcome to the the **Elevation Framework** house.

-Here you can find the Elevation FW technical information, all the Elevation Framework Releases, Maintenance and Quality dashboards and mush more.
+Here you can find the Elevation FW technical information, all the Elevation Framework Releases, Maintenance and Quality dashboards and much more.

 ## Technical Documentation _(elevation-docs)_